Design is Strategy: Why Investing in Your Healthcare Facility Pays Off

 As a healthcare founder, you scrutinize every number on your pro forma.
 You work relentlessly to optimize revenue, run a lean team, and stretch every marketing dollar.
 The instinct when it comes to real estate is to cut corners: "Every dollar we save on construction is a dollar back into the business."

-Why the Physical Space Matters More You Think
+Why the Physical Space Matters More Than You Think

 Healthcare is delivered by people, but it's experienced through space.